 - Talk with your doctor before you drink alcohol or use other drugs and natural products that slow your actions.

 - This medicine is not a cure for HIV.
 Stay under the care of your doctor.

 - This medicine does not stop the spread of diseases like HIV or hepatitis that are passed through blood or having sex.
 Do not have any kind of sex without using a latex or polyurethane condom.
 Do not share needles or other things like toothbrushes or razors.

 - This medicine may raise the chance of seizures in some people, including people who have had seizures in the past.
 Talk to your doctor to see if you have a greater chance of seizures while taking Sustiva (efavirenz capsules).

 - This medicine may cause high cholesterol and triglyceride levels.
 Talk with the doctor.

 - A type of abnormal heartbeat (prolonged QT interval) can happen with Sustiva (efavirenz capsules).
 Call your doctor right away if you have a fast heartbeat, a heartbeat that does not feel normal, or if you pass out.

 - Changes in your immune system can happen when you start taking drugs to treat HIV.
 If you have an infection that you did not know you had, it may show up when you take Sustiva (efavirenz capsules).
 Tell your doctor right away if you have any new signs after you start Sustiva (efavirenz capsules), even after taking it for several months.
 This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.

 - Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
-Use some other kind of birth control also like a condom when taking Sustiva (efavirenz capsules) and for 3 months after your last dose.
+Use some other kind of birth control also like a condom when taking Sustiva (efavirenz capsules).

 - If your child's weight changes, talk with the doctor.
 The dose of Sustiva (efavirenz capsules) may need to be changed.